CenterForDigitalHumanities/TPEN3/pages/callback.md

 modules: [/assets/js/callback.js]
 ---

-You have been logged out.
-What would you like to do next?
+You have been logged out of TPEN.
+You may leave this page or close your broswer.